aouni0n/auto-chmod/README.md

 ## Features

-- Displays an ASCII art representation of "AOUNION."
 - Provides descriptions of `chmod` commands from 1 to 10.
 - Prompts you to choose a `chmod` command by entering a number between 1 and 10.
 - Executes the chosen `chmod` command on the specified file location.